ysharplanguage/System.Text.Languages/README.md

 We should note then that, unlike **`NIL`** in the original LISP, the special **`null`** value isn't meant to be an alias for something else just for the sake of terminating a S-expression, but rather is simply thrown into the mix of allowed atomic values that can appear anywhere in a non-empty list.

-With these overarching design choices and limited representational flexibility in mind, we can now look at the **`IEvaluator`** contract's rationale per se:
+With these overarching design choices and not-too-limited representational flexibility in mind, we can now look at the **`IEvaluator`** contract's rationale per se: